eslint/rfcs/designs/2024-baseline-support/README.md

 This will go through each result item and message, and check each rule giving an error (`severity == 2`) against the baseline.
 By design, we do not take warnings into consideration (regardless of whether quite mode is enabled or not), since warnings do not cause eslint to exit with an error code and they already serve a different purpose.
 If the file and rule are part of the baseline, means that we can remove and ignore the result message.

 To implement this, we will need to adjust further `cli.js` and check if the baseline file exists - taking `--baseline-location` into consideration if exists, otherwise fallback to `.eslint-baseline.json`.
 This needs to take place right after the baseline is generated so that we take the baseline into consideration, if it was just generated.
 It also needs to take place before the error counting, so that the remaining errors are counted correctly.
-A new method `applyBaseline` can be introduced in both `eslint.js` and `eslint-legacy.js` - this must be called only and only if the baseline file exists.

 We can also keep track of which errors from baseline were not matched, that is useful for the next section.